MicrosoftDocs/sql-docs/docs/advanced-analytics/python/publish-consume-python-code.md

    #so you don't have to repeat it with each request.
    s.headers = headers

-   #Retrieve the service-specific swagger file using the requests library.
+   # Retrieve the service-specific swagger file using the requests library.
    swagger_resp = s.get(url+"/api/Iris/V1.0/swagger.json")

-   #Either, download service-specific swagger file using the json library.
+   #Either download service-specific swagger file using the json library.
    with open('iris_swagger.json','w') as f:
       (json.dump(client.get_web_service_swagger("Iris","V1.0",headers),f, indent = 1))

-   #Or, print just what you need from the Swagger file,
+   #Or print just what you need from the Swagger file,
    #such as the routing paths for the endpoints to be consumed.
    print(json.dumps(swagger_resp.json()["paths"], indent = 1, sort_keys = True))